TheCyberSanta/aws-bootcamp-cruddur-2023/journal/week1.md

 # Week 1 — App Containerization
+## GitPod Usage
+Reviewed the amount of consumption I had for this month

 ## Required Homework

 This week we were tasked with learning how to use containers to isolate the instance that will be running our application.